currents-ai/acme-bot-wp-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Run your WordPress blog on auto-pilot with ACME.BOT - the fully automated AI SEO writer that creates deep-researched, publish-ready content with AI diagrams.
+Run your WordPress blog on auto-pilot with ACME.BOT - automated AI SEO writer that creates deep-researched, publish-ready content with AI diagrams.

 == Description ==
 ACME.BOT is a fully automated AI SEO writer for businesses that integrates seamlessly with WordPress to enable running your blog on auto-pilot.
 Unlike generic AI-generated content that risks diluting your credibility, ACME.BOT focuses on writing useful high-quality blogs that your audience will find valuable, while simultaneously helping your SEO and Answer Engine ranking.